elatov/elatov.github.io/_posts/2012-09-02-vcap5-dcd-objective-3-5-determine-virtual-machine-configuration-for-a-vsphere-5-physical-design.md

 > *   In most environments ESXi allows significant levels of CPU over commitment (that is, running more vCPUs on a host than the total number of physical processor cores in that host) without impacting virtual machine performance.
 > *   Configuring a virtual machine with more virtual CPUs (vCPUs) than its workload can use might cause slightly increased resource usage, potentially impacting performance on very heavily loaded systems.
 Common examples of this include a single-threaded workload running in a multiple-vCPU virtual machine or a multi-threaded workload in a virtual machine with more vCPUs than the workload can effectively use.
 > *   Even if the guest operating system doesn’t use some of its vCPUs, configuring virtual machines with those vCPUs still imposes some small resource requirements on ESXi that translate to real CPU consumption on the host.
 For example:
->     *   Unused vCPUs still consume timer interrupts in some guest operating systems.
+>     *   Unused vCPUs still consume timer interrupts in some guest operating systems.
 >     *   Maintaining a consistent memory view among multiple vCPUs can consume additional resources,both in the guest operating system and in ESXi.
 (Though hardware-assisted MMU virtualization significantly reduces this cost.)
 >     *   Most guest operating systems execute an idle loop during periods of inactivity.
 Within this loop, most of these guest operating systems halt by executing the HLT or MWAIT instructions.
 Some older guest operating systems (including Windows 2000 (with certain HALs), Solaris 8 and 9, and MS-DOS), however, use busy-waiting within their idle loops.
 This results in the consumption of resources that might otherwise be available for other uses (other virtual machines, the VMkernel, and so on).
 >     *   ESXi automatically detects these loops and de-schedules the idle vCPU.
 Though this reduces the CPU overhead, it can also reduce the performance of some I/O-heavy workloads.
 For additional information see VMware KB articles 1077 and 2231.
->     *   The guest operating system’s scheduler might migrate a single-threaded workload amongst multiple vCPUs, thereby losing cache locality
+>     *   The guest operating system’s scheduler might migrate a single-threaded workload amongst multiple vCPUs, thereby losing cache locality
 > *   Size your virtual machines so they align with physical NUMA boundaries.
 For example, if you have a host system with six cores per NUMA node, size your virtual machines with a multiple of six vCPUs (i.e., 6 vCPUs, 12 vCPUs, 18 vCPUs, 24 vCPUs, and so on).

 From the same document:

 > **UP vs. SMP HALs/Kernels**
 > There are two types of hardware abstraction layers (HALs) and kernels: UP and SMP.
 UP historically stood for “uniprocessor,” but should now be read as “single-core.”
-SMP historically stood for “symmetric multi-processor,” but should now be read as multi-core. Although some recent operating systems (including Windows Vista, Windows Server 2008, and Windows 7) use the same HAL or kernel for both UP and SMP installations, many operating systems can be configured to use either a UP HAL/kernel or an SMP HAL/kernel.
+SMP historically stood for “symmetric multi-processor,” but should now be read as multi-core.
+Although some recent operating systems (including Windows Vista, Windows Server 2008, and Windows 7) use the same HAL or kernel for both UP and SMP installations, many operating systems can be configured to use either a UP HAL/kernel or an SMP HAL/kernel.
 To obtain the best performance on a single-vCPU virtual machine running an operating system that offers both UP and SMP HALs/kernels, configure the operating system with a UP HAL or kernel.
 >
 > The UP operating system versions are for single-core machines.
 If used on a multi-core machine, a UP operating system version will recognize and use only one of the cores.
 The SMP versions, while required in order to fully utilize multi-core machines, can also be used on single-core machines.
 Due to their extra synchronization code, however, SMP operating system versions used on single-core machines are slightly slower than UP operating system versions used on the same machines.